We were commissioned to manage this stand-alone MPATS project: traction power GRIP 5-8 substations and SCADA TPSS.

 About the project

-Client Balfour Beatty is managing this stand-alone project for Network Rail on behalf of Crossrail.
-The project is outside the main Crossrail surface project.
+Client Balfour Beatty managed this stand-alone project for Network Rail on behalf of Crossrail (outside the main Crossrail surface project).

-The project will upgrade the existing 25 kv supplies on the Great Western and Great Eastern railways to support the extra train services run by Crossrail.
-There will be eight new autotransformer distribution sites.
+The project upgraded the existing 25 kv supplies on the Great Western and Great Eastern railways to support the extra train services for Crossrail.
+These require the building of eight new autotransformer distribution sites.
+VGC also created the infrastructure for a similar site at Shenfield.

-After we have built the infrastructure, other sub-contractors will deliver the substation equipment, and connect up the telecommunications, LVAC power, overhead line equipment, ATF, SCADA circuits and equipment control.
+After VGC built the infrastructure, other sub-contractors delivered the substation equipment, and connected up the telecommunications, LVAC power, overhead line equipment, ATF, SCADA circuits and equipment control.